huangc/ThaGA/RECORD-dev.md

 ## Agenda of ThaRegGA development:
 1. prove of concept using target genes LRK and Sub1:
    * (a).
-TRegGA of target gene with rice indica 93-11 reads against reference japonica. (b).
-TRegGA of target gene with rice indica 93-11 reads again\
+TRegGA of target gene with rice indica 93-11 reads against reference japonica.
-st reference using denovo assembled superscaffolds from haplovars (manually selected) on the target gene.
+   * (b).
+TRegGA of target gene with rice indica 93-11 reads against reference using denovo assembled superscaffolds from haplovars (manually selected) on the target gene.
    * Comparison of result (a) and (b) to 93-11 reference: result (b) should be closer to ref 93-11 than result (a) due to the use of ThaRegGA.
 2. develop algorithm for identifying haplotypes of a target gene from 3kRGP
 3. repeat of Aim1 with developed algorithm for ThaRegGA.